Neymar appears in court in trial over Barcelona transfer

 The defendants, who have denied wrongdoing, sat near each other to hear the opening arguments in the trial that comes nearly a month before the World Cup opens on Nov.
 20 in Qatar, and is expected to last until the end of the month.

-Neymar and the rest of the defendants had to be in court for the first day of the trial.
-He is expected to testify on Tuesday.
+Neymar and the rest of the defendants had to be in court for the first day of the trial, but the player is only expected to testify on Friday.

+On Sunday night, Neymar scored his ninth French league goal of the season in first-half stoppage time to lead PSG to a 1-0 win over Marseille in French soccer’s biggest game.

-Prosecutors seek a fine of 10 million euros for Neymar and his father.
-They also seek five years in prison for Rosell for fraud and corruption charges, plus a fine of 10 million euros.
+Prosecutors seek a fine of 10 million euros ($9.7 million) for Neymar and his father.
+They also seek five years in prison for Rosell for fraud and corruption charges, plus a fine of 10 million euros ($9.7 million).

 DIS was entitled to 40% of Neymar’s transfer but said it received a smaller compensation because part of the transfer fee was concealed.
 Prosecutors said those involved tried to hide the real amount of the transfer in order to pay a lower commission to the investment group.

-The lawyers for the plaintiffs argue that DIS received only its due percentage from the 17 million euros that Barcelona and Santos initially announced as the transfer fee between the clubs, while the real cost was about 82 million euros.
-An investigative judge in Spain has already said that the real cost was at least 83.3 million euros.
+The lawyers for the plaintiffs argue that DIS only received its due percentage from the 17 million euros ($16.6 million) that Barcelona and Santos initially announced as the transfer fee between the clubs, while the real cost was about 82 million euros ($79.9 million).
+An investigative judge in Spain has already said that the real cost was at least 83.3 million euros ($81.2 million).

 Neymar and his father previously appeared in court in Madrid a few years ago because of the accusations.

 Neymar’s move from Santos also got Barcelona in trouble with Spain’s tax office.
-In 2016, the Catalan club paid a fine of 5.5 million euros to settle a separate case brought by authorities.
-In that settlement, the club acknowledged it made “an error in the fiscal planning of the player’s transfer.”
+In 2016, the Catalan club paid a fine of 5.5 million euros ($5.3 million now) to settle a separate case brought by authorities.
+In that settlement, the club acknowledged it had made ”an error in the fiscal planning of the player’s transfer.”

 Azzoni reported from Madrid.